AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 Access to the AION-Registry.

 **How to engage:**
 File a `10-audit-request.yml` issue.
-Select Snapshot tier.
-Include the entry identifier and organization name.
-No call precedes this engagement.
+Select Tier 1.
+Include the entry identifier, organization name, and Stripe transaction code.
+The audit-verify workflow confirms payment automatically.
+Assessment begins within one business day of confirmation.
+No call.
+No scheduling.
-The filing is the scope.
-See intake schedule above.
+Automated intake — available 24/7.

 ---